 In 2015, a GOCO Paths to Parks grant application was submitted.
 Due to limited match funds and concerns by Colorado Parks and Wildlife for diminished hunting opportunities and impacts on wildlife, the grant application was denied.
-Staff has since worked to mitigate the concerns of CPW have been mitigated and additional match funds have been acquired, namely the TAP Grant that will be used to design the trail in 2016.
+Staff has since worked to mitigate the concerns of CPW have been mitigated and additional match funds have been acquired, namely the TAP Grant that is being used to design the trail in 2016.
+Trail design is in process and is anticipated to be complete in late 2016 or early 2017.